GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 - The third needs to be removed (telework.ojp.usdoj.gov).
 - To address the issue, I'm going to remove `telework.` from the `begins with` ignore list but add in `telework.ojp.usdoj.gov`

+### Begins with `test`
+- There's 126 that begin with `test` that are not already being filtered.
+- There's at least a few though, which are legitimate.  testbed.aviationweather.gov, testicular.cancer.gov, tester.senate.gov.
+- The best bet is to add more specific filters like test1., test2., test3., testdomain.

 ### Begins with `tools.`